Bentechy66/mini-ww-bot/README.md

 Values in the file to configure various discord ids are all in the section `[ids]`, and are as follows:
 - `guild`: the id of the guild you are running the bot in
-- `category`: the id of the category to put CCs in
 - `participant`: the id of the participant role (people who are allowed to create CCs)

 Values in this file to configure the database are in the section `[database]`, and are as follows: